Last published: January 03, 2020

 - infection, including hepatitis B, hepatitis C, HIV and AIDS

 - deep vein thrombosis and clots causing loss of limbs, damage to organs, stroke and possibly death.

+Benzodiazepines are often present in patients who have intentionally or accidentally overdosed.
 If you take a large amount, you could overdose.
 Call an ambulance straight away by dialling triple zero (000) if you have any of the symptoms below (ambulance officers don’t need to involve the police):